Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Material and Method

 \subsection{Fama-MacBeth Regression}

-In our study, we attempt to analyze five time series data, but most of them are non-stationary.
+In our study, we attempted to analyze five time series data, but most of them are non-stationary.
 For example, the time series of the vaccination data show a declining trend during our study period.
-Noticeably, the vaccination data, at this stage, has already been transformed into a relative change rate.
-To avoid the spurious regression problem, which might lead to a incorrectly estimated linear relationship between non-stationary time series variables~\cite{kao1999spurious}, we conduct the Fama-MacBeth regression~\cite{fama2021risk} with the Newey-West adjustment (lag=2)~\cite{newey1986simple}, which has also been applied in several previous studies to address the time effect in areas such as finance~\cite{loughran1996long}, public health and epidemiology~\cite{wang2021impact}.
-Apart from the time series data, we add control variables from the aforementioned data sources including the Census data and the 2020 National Popular Vote data.
+Noticeably, the vaccination data, at this stage, has already been transformed into the lag-1 difference.
+To avoid the spurious regression problem, which might lead to a incorrectly estimated linear relationship between non-stationary time series variables~\cite{kao1999spurious}, we conducted the Fama-MacBeth regression~\cite{fama2021risk} with the Newey-West adjustment~\cite{newey1986simple}, which has also been applied in several previous studies to address the time effect in areas such as finance~\cite{loughran1996long}, public health and epidemiology~\cite{wang2021impact}.
+The optimal number of lags was selected automatically using a nonparametric method~\cite{newey1994automatic}.
+Apart from the time series data, we added control variables from the aforementioned data sources including the Census data and the 2020 National Popular Vote data.
+Table~\ref{tab:var_suma} summarizes the dependent, independent, and control variables.